mikewesthad/unity-git-and-lfs/README.md

 # Unity + Git + Git LFS

-This is a template for setting up Unity + Git + Git Large File Storage (LFS).
+This is a tutorial & template for setting up Unity + Git + Git Large File Storage (LFS).

 There are a couple of challenges when it comes to using git (or version control software in general) with Unity: